 - If you plan to archery hunt at White Clay Creek State Park, regardless of where you purchase your State Park Hunting Permit, you must appear in person at the White Clay Creek State Park office (during business hours) prior to hunting to sign the archery hunting registration form.
 There is no additional fee to archery hunt.
-After October 10, permits are available Monday thru Friday at the park office during normal business hours.
-Call the park office for days and hours of operation or if you have questions, (302) 368-6900.

 - Archery hunting is permitted only from elevated stands or from a portable non-damaging (without screw pegs) tree stand, or on the ground.
 Hunting must be within the painted radius around each elevated stand/pin.
 When an elevated stand does not have a painted radius, archer must hunt from the elevated stand.

 - Hunting in Archery Zones shall be from a portable non-damaging (without screw pegs) tree stand placed within the zone boundaries.
 Only one hunter is permitted in each zone.
 Hunting from ground level is prohibited within the archery zones.

 - The Chambers Rock Zone 1 is marked with an archery pin in the northwest and southwest corners and a painted perimeter marking a rectangular area.
 The east boundary of the zone does not extend beyond the wood line.

 - Archery Zone 2 is located in the wooded area southwest of the Upper Pike Creek Road bridge pull off.
 Zone 2 is bordered by Pike Creek and Upper Pike Creek Road.
 Zone 2 hunters must be posted in an elevated climber stand at least 20 yards away Upper Pike Creek Road.
 Shooting at deer that are either in the creek or across the creek is prohibited.